dajat/gp-policy/README.md

 </p>

 <h1>Group Policy Management</h1>
 In this tutorial, we observe Group Policy Management in Server Manager and explore a couple of features.
-Group Policy allows configuration to policies and to manage users and their envrionments. <br />
+Group Policy allows the configuration of policies and managing users and their environment. <br />

 <h2>Environments and Technologies Used</h2>